- posted: Feb. 15, 2020

 A person can claim a copyright for any piece of original, published work by using the symbol “(C)” without depositing the work with the USCO.
 However, depositing an original work with the USCO is advisable for the benefits it provides, and it creates an official record of your original work.
 Registration of a mark or depositing of an original work also makes your intellectual property discoverable to other people conducting trademark or copyright research.

 - Use the correct symbol — Making “TM,” “(R)” or “(C)” (for copyright) next to your mark or creative work lets others know that you are claiming ownership.
 This may make someone think twice before mimicking your work for their own benefit and may also be used as evidence in support of your case if you need to file or respond to an infringement claim.

 The team of business law attorneys at Hemmer DeFrank Wessels works closely with business owners to establish and assert trademark and copyright protections during business formation and all other stages of operations.
-To schedule a free initial consultation, call 859-344-1188 or contact us online.
-We represent clients in Kentucky, Ohio, and Indiana.
+To schedule a free initial consultation, call [ln::phone] or contact us online.
+We represent clients in Kentucky and Ohio.